MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_scsi_request_block.md

 Releases the port driver's queue for a logical unit that was previously locked with SRB_FUNCTION_LOCK_QUEUE.
 The <b>SrbFlags</b> of the unlock request must be ORed with SRB_FLAGS_BYPASS_LOCKED_QUEUE.
 Only the SRB <b>Length</b>, <b>Function</b>, <b>SrbFlags</b>, and <b>OriginalRequest</b> members are valid.
 SCSI miniport drivers do not process SRB_FUNCTION_UNLOCK_QUEUE requests.

-#### - InternalStatus

-Used by the SCSI Port driver, instead of <b>SrbStatus</b>, to report the status of the completed request whenever the request cannot be delivered to the miniport driver.
-In such cases, <b>SrbStatus</b> is set to SRB_STATUS_INTERNAL_ERROR.
-This member is used exclusively for communication between the SCSI Port and the class driver and should not be used by miniport drivers.

-#### - LinkTimeoutValue

-#### offset 2c

-####

 ##### - LinkTimeoutValue.

 ##### - LinkTimeoutValue.offset 2c

-#### - QueueSortKey

-Specifies the offset from the start of the media or zero, depending on the type of the target device.

 ##### - SrbFlags.SRB_FLAGS_ALLOCATED_FROM_ZONE